Ecology and Wildlife

 Learn more about Warwickshire Wildlife Trust here and Butterfly Conservation here.

-Willow Wren Training has always been as environmentally friendly as possible by the use of Eco friendly cleaning products, formaldehyde-free toilet fluid and recycling as much as we can.
-All the buildings at Nelson's Wharf are extremely well insulated and heated by a ground source heat pumps which in turn are partially powered by some 14Kwh of PV solar panels.
+Nelson's Wharf has always been as environmentally friendly as possible by the use of Eco friendly cleaning products, formaldehyde-free toilet fluid and recycling as much as we can.
+All the buildings at the Wharf are extremely well insulated and heated by a ground source heat pumps which in turn are partially powered by some 14Kwh of PV solar panels.
 The buildings are relatively carbon neutral and made predominantly from sustainable timber including the Western Red Cedar cladding.

 Trees and Shrubs

 We are naturally proud of our ecology strategy.
-We have now planted over 2000 trees and shrubs including Elm, Cherry, Crab Apple, Holly and Oak with another 1000 hedging plants plus 25 Silver Birch planted in December 2017.
-More have been planted in spring 2018.
+We have now planted over 2000 trees and shrubs including Elm, Cherry, Crab Apple, Holly and Oak with another 1000 hedging plants plus 25 Silver Birch.
 We have also been improving the grassland on our fields including grazing with rare breed sheep.

 Orchids